 Unit histories and official diaries can provide useful information on the movement of a unit and a soldier within that unit.

-- AIF unit histories of the Great War of 1914-1918 is a recently published bibligraphy of unit histories.
+- AIF unit histories of the Great War of 1914-1918 is a recently published bibliography of unit histories.

 There are also growing collections of unit histories available online.
 The State Library of Victoria is progressively digitising Victorian unit histories in its collection.
 The Australian War Memorial has a very useful guide called Researching the history of a unit and is progressively digitising its collection of Australian Imperial Force WWI diaries.